Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide

 NIBP Measurement: Proper Technique Checklist

-3. Select the correct cuff size — at the borderline, default to the larger option
+3. Select the correct cuff size — at the borderline, default to larger

-5. Place on bare skin — clothing layers add error; gown sleeves pushed up should be loose, not bunching
+4. Place on bare skin — clothing layers add error

-6. Align the artery marker (△) on the cuff over the brachial artery (medial side of the antecubital fossa)
+5. Align the artery marker (△) over the brachial artery

-8. Position the arm at heart level with slight external rotation (~45°), supported on a surface — do not let the arm hang
+7. Position the arm at heart level, supported on a surface

 Oscillometric NIBP has inherent limitations.
-Published ICU data shows a median discrepancy of approximately 6 mmHg between NIBP and IBP readings, but in hemodynamically unstable patients, discrepancies can be much wider.
-NIBP tends to overestimate in true hypotension and underestimate in true hypertension—exactly the opposite of what clinicians need.
+Published ICU data shows a median discrepancy of approximately 6 mmHg between NIBP and IBP readings, but in unstable patients, discrepancies widen significantly.
+NIBP tends to overestimate in true hypotension and underestimate in true hypertension.

 Indication Rationale

-SBP >250 mmHg or <50 mmHg Outside reliable oscillometric range
+SBP >250 or <50 mmHg Outside reliable oscillometric range

-Rapid hemodynamic fluctuations (>40 mmHg swings) Intermittent NIBP cycling too slow to capture changes
+Rapid hemodynamic fluctuations Intermittent cycling too slow to capture changes

-Vasoactive drip titration (norepinephrine, nitroprusside, etc.) Beat-to-beat pressure data needed for safe titration
+Vasoactive drip titration Beat-to-beat data needed for safe titration

-Major cardiac or transplant surgery Continuous monitoring is standard of care
+Major surgery Continuous monitoring is standard of care

-Repeated NIBP measurement failures Severe arrhythmias, obesity, or shock preventing reliable cuff readings
+Repeated NIBP failures Arrhythmias, obesity, or shock preventing reliable cuff readings

-Every failed NIBP measurement generates a technical alarm.
-Every false high or low reading from an improperly sized cuff generates a clinical alarm.
-These add up quickly: on a unit with 30 patients being cycled every 15 minutes, that is 2,880 NIBP measurements per day—and even a 5% error rate means over 140 false or failed alarms that nurses must assess and respond to.
+Every failed measurement generates a technical alarm.
+Every false high/low reading from an improperly sized cuff generates a clinical alarm.
+On a unit with 30 patients cycled every 15 minutes, that is 2,880 NIBP measurements per day — even a 5% error rate means over 140 false alarms that nurses must assess.

 Frequently Asked Questions

-A: The most common causes, in order: (1) wrong cuff size, (2) patient movement during measurement, (3) severe arrhythmia (especially atrial fibrillation) that disrupts the oscillometric algorithm, (4) air leak in the cuff, hose, or connection, (5) extremely low blood pressure with weak oscillations.
-Work through the troubleshooting table above systematically.
-If the problem persists after ruling out equipment issues, consider manual auscultatory BP or transitioning to IBP monitoring.
+The most common causes in order: (1) wrong cuff size, (2) patient movement, (3) severe arrhythmia (especially atrial fibrillation), (4) air leak in cuff, hose, or connection, (5) extremely low BP with weak oscillations.
+Work through the troubleshooting table systematically.
+If the problem persists, consider manual BP or IBP monitoring.

-A: Yes.
-Manual auscultatory measurement with a stethoscope and sphygmomanometer is appropriate when: (1) the oscillometric NIBP repeatedly fails, (2) the patient has an arrhythmia that confuses the algorithm, or (3) you need to verify a questionable automated reading.
-Manual BP may also be more reliable in very hypotensive patients where oscillometric devices struggle to detect weak oscillations.
+Yes.
+Manual auscultatory measurement is appropriate when oscillometric NIBP repeatedly fails, the patient has an arrhythmia that confuses the algorithm, or you need to verify a questionable reading.
+Manual BP may also be more reliable in very hypotensive patients.

-A: Blood pressure naturally fluctuates beat-to-beat and minute-to-minute based on respiration, autonomic tone, pain level, stress, and activity.
-Variations of 5–10 mmHg between consecutive readings are normal.
-Larger variations (>15 mmHg) may indicate technique issues (cuff repositioned, arm at different height, patient movement) or true hemodynamic instability warranting closer monitoring.
+Blood pressure naturally fluctuates based on respiration, autonomic tone, pain, stress, and activity.
+Variations of 5–10 mmHg are normal.
+Larger variations (>15 mmHg) may indicate technique issues or true hemodynamic instability.

-A: Using the wrong blood pressure cuff size.
-Research shows this can skew readings by up to 20 mmHg systolic, and up to 30 mmHg in extreme cases.
-Always measure the arm circumference and select the cuff that matches.
-A Johns Hopkins study found that more than half of participants needed a large or extra-large cuff, yet most facilities stock regular-sized cuffs as the default.
+Using the wrong blood pressure cuff size.
+Research shows this can skew readings by up to 20 mmHg systolic.
+A Johns Hopkins study found more than half of participants needed a large or extra-large cuff.
+Always measure arm circumference.

-A: Inspect cuffs at every patient use for bladder integrity, Velcro wear, and connector condition.
+Inspect at every patient use.
 Reusable cuffs typically last 6–12 months with proper care.
 Replace immediately if you notice air leaks, fraying, or damaged connectors.
-See our guide to cleaning and maintaining reusable NIBP cuffs for detailed maintenance protocols.
+See our guide to cleaning and maintaining reusable NIBP cuffs and the Accessory Replacement Schedule.

 Related Articles in This Series

-Heart Rate Alarm High/Low on Hospital Monitor: When to Worry--1.9
+Heart Rate Alarm High/Low on Hospital Monitor: When to Worry

 Declaration: